asheshrambachan/LanguageModel_Labels/prediction_cb/README.md

     2. Prompt creation, LLM querying, and response decoding.

         Notes:
-        - This step generates prompts for the cleaned data using model and prompt specifications from [prompt_templates.csv](./data/prompt_templates.csv).
+        - Step `2.1` generates prompts for the cleaned data using model and prompt specifications from [prompt_templates.csv](./data/prompt_templates.csv).
 You can customize these templates in the [prompt_templates/](./data/prompt_templates/) directory.
         - Steps that involve querying LLMs can take significant time due to OpenAI response generation.
 To save time, you can skip steps `2.1`, `2.2`, and `2.3` and use the pre-generated results provided in the `data/` directory.

         ```sh